 In some ways, we can see this everywhere now since data means money.
 If I were to single one platform out though, it would be Facebook.
 With over half of the online world now on the social network they have a massive monopoly on social data.
 Marketers and digital teams have to go to where the people are.
 They have to spend money to ensure they reach their target audience and keep their existing fan-base happy.

 The above are all political theories and once you’ve read them they appear fairly obvious.
 But it’s interesting to see how political thoughts that were considered centuries ago are still transposable with modern communication.

 When we begin to look at everything together, we not only begin to see the harmony of theories, something that doesn’t quite work offline, but a relationship that is most easily linked to that of sociological Structural Functionalism.

-In layman’s terms, Structural Functionalism is the way in which all parts of a society work together or, as another example, the way in which parts of the human anatomy work to keep the body going.
+In layman’s terms, it is the way in which all parts of a society work together.
+As an example, similar to the way in which parts of the human anatomy work to keep the body going.
 Each part has it’s own purpose.

 But if we take this concept and apply social media types to Structural Functionalism, this is what it looks like:

-From a marketing/advertising perspective, and influencer mapping thought process, it’s important to consider more than just the people with the highest visibility, but also the people that have the best sphere of influence interconnecting all channels, since they have a higher value.
+From a marketing or advertising perspective, and influencer mapping thought process, it’s important to consider more than just the people with the highest visibility, but also the people that have the best sphere of influence interconnecting all channels, since they have a higher value.
 Of course, this is my opinion, what do you think?
 Leave your comments below and let me know what you think!